“Hang about,” we hear you say, “why are you comparing a brand new console with a gaming tablet from 2015?”

 In fact, if rumours are to be believed, Nvidia recently canned an ultra-portable updated version of the Shield - tentatively dubbed the Verge - because of how close it was to the Switch in functionality and, as we subsequently learned, Nvidia hardware is inside the Switch.

 So why is it worth comparing the two now?
-Well, while we’ve yet to properly put the Switch through its paces, we do know some of its limiting factors - namely, a meagre launch lineup and a high price tag: US$300 for the console alone.
+Well, while we’ve yet to properly put the Switch through its paces, we do know some of its limiting factors - namely, a meagre launch lineup and a high price tag: £280 (RM1530) for the console alone.

-Contrast that with the Shield K1, which can be scooped up for less than US$200 - saving you $100 over the Switch - and there could well be a fight in store.
+Contrast that with the Shield K1, which can be scooped up for less than RM1200 - saving you more than RM300 over the Switch - and there could well be a fight in store.

 Read on for a closer comparison between these two gaming slabs.